Formula One: Circuits

-Formula One races are held on Grade A tracks, the highest grade-rating issued by the FIA for tracks.
+Formula One races are held on Grade One tracks, the highest grade-rating issued by the FIA for tracks.
 Under the current regulations, circuit layouts and lap distances may vary considerably, provided that each Grand Prix covers a total race distance of 305 km.
 (Note: The Monaco Grand Prix, run over 260 km, is the only exception to this rule.)
-While most tracks run in a clockwise direction, there are a handful of tracks in the Championship that run anticlockwise.
+While most tracks are made to be run in a clockwise direction, there are a handful of tracks in the Championship that are to be run anticlockwise.

 A typical circuit features a stretch of straight road on which the starting grid is situated, with the pit lane normally located right next to it.
 The pit lane is home to each team's garage, where cars are stored and serviced before a race.
 During a pit stop, drivers enter the pit lane to change their tyres, receive repairs or aerodynamic adjustments from their pit crew, or retire from the race (if the car is in a condition to do so).
-Prior to the 2010 season, pit stops also facilitated mid-race refueling of the cars.
+Prior to the 2010 season, pit stops also facilitated mid-race refuelling of the cars.
 Special pit roads and track markings help to make sure drivers pit and rejoin the track safely.

 As of 2025, most of the circuits are specially constructed for competition, but the calendar also features several circuits that use converted public streets to varying degrees.
 These tracks include Monaco, Melbourne, Singapore, Baku, Miami, Jeddah, and Las Vegas.
 Three-time World champion Nelson Piquet famously described racing in Monaco as "like riding a bicycle around your living room".